 Tried and tested engagement strategies for social media include regular, consistent posting, replying to all comments and messages, liking and sharing content, collaborating, tagging, and using plenty of user-generated content.

-If you have a booking system – which we hope you do! – on your restaurant’s website, you might want to execute a social media campaign that works specifically towards the objective of driving online visitors to your website.
+If you have a booking system on your restaurant’s website (which we hope you do!), you might want to execute a social media campaign that works specifically towards the objective of driving online visitors to your website.

 You can send online users to a landing page of your choice – such as your restaurant reservations and booking page – and track how many conversions have come about as a result of your social media web clicks advertising campaign.

 Make sure you build campaign tracking UTMs so you can see which social media platforms drive the most clicks to your website booking system in your Google Analytics or website analytics data.